 I got a little crafty over the weekend and made faux stained glass!
 This process was extremely experimental and the outcome is cute, but in my opinion, needs a little work.
+Having the right acrylic on glass painting tools makes the task a lot easier though.
 I will keep you updated on future tries with this one!
 The key is patience and caution!

 - Elmer’s white school glue